rcc-uchicago/RCC-benchmark-suite/hpcg/README.md

   **at least 3600 seconds**, though longer runs may yield more reliable performance data.
-- [job-template.sh](tests/job-template.sh): A Slurm job submission template based on RCC’s environment.
+- [job-template.sh](tests/job-template.sh): A Slurm job submission template based on RCC's environment.
 Vendors may adapt or replace it based on their own job scheduling systems.
 - [run.sh](tests/run.sh): Script to generate and submit HPCG runs based on the job template.